Josh Greenbaum

-Josh Greenbaum is an American film director, screenwriter, and producer.
+Joshua Greenbaum (born February 15, 1979) is an American film director, screenwriter, and producer.
 He has won an MTV Movie Award, CINE Golden Eagle and Emmy Award.
 He directed the feature documentary The Short Game, winner of the SXSW Audience Award, which was acquired by Netflix to launch their Originals film division.
 He also directed Becoming Bond, a documentary about George Lazenby, which won SXSW's Audience Award in the Visions category, as well as the critically acclaimed Too Funny to Fail, a documentary about The Dana Carvey Show.
 He is also the creator, director and executive producer of Behind the Mask, which earned Hulu its first ever Emmy nomination.
 He made his narrative feature debut with Barb and Star Go to Vista Del Mar.
 In 2024, Greenbaum directed the Peabody Award winning documentary, Will & Harper, for Netflix.

 Biography

-Greenbaum was born in Saratoga Springs, New York.
-He graduated from Cornell University and the University of Oxford, earning an MFA in film from the University of Southern California's School of Cinematic Arts.
+Greenbaum was born on February 15, 1979 in Saratoga Springs, New York.
+He graduated from Cornell University and the University of Oxford.
+He dropped out of the MFA program at USC film school to pursue a professional career.

 He won the 2007 MTV Movie Award for mtvU Best Filmmaker on Campus as well as the Coca-Cola Refreshing Filmmaker's Award while at USC.

 In 2011, Greenbaum directed and co-wrote Clinton Foundation: Celebrity Division for Funny or Die, a short spoof starring Bill Clinton, Matt Damon, Kevin Spacey, Sean Penn, Ben Stiller, Jack Black, Ted Danson, Mary Steenburgen and Kristen Wiig shot for the Clinton Foundation.
 It premiered at Bill Clinton's "Decade of Difference" party at the Hollywood Bowl.